jekyll/jekyll/site/_docs/pages.md

 {% endhighlight %}

 This approach may not suit everyone, but for people who like clean URLs it’s simple and it works.
-In the end the decision is yours!
+In the end, the decision is yours!

 <div class="note">
   <h5>ProTip™: Use permalink Front Matter Variable</h5>